mikeraab/docker001/Participant-Guide.md

 <img src=images/2017-03-16_11-15-12.png />

 You are going to modify this Index.html to create a new "Hello Earth" page, this will automatically trigger a new image build in Docker hub.
-You will then run the resulting container to observe the changes.
+You will then run the resulting container to observe your changes.

 Edit the page via the pencil icon:

 <img src=images/050-edit-index.png />

-Make the following changes to Line 12, replacing your own name and city where it says myName and myCity
+Make the following changes to Line 12, replacing your own name and city where it says myName and myCity:

 <img src=images/2017-03-16_11-19-42.jpg />